Hey friend and Welcome aboard!!

 If you value a deep and tight bass response, and listen to more hip-hop, EDM and the like, then the 50’s are where it’s at.

-Well that’s about it for today folks!
-Hope you enjoyed my Audio Technica ATH M50 vs. Grado SR80i headphones review, and came away with a better idea of each of these headphones strengths and weaknesses..
+Well that’s about it for today my friend!
+Hope you enjoyed my Audio Technica ATH M50 vs. Grado SR80i headphones review, and came away with a better idea of each of these headphones strengths and weaknesses.

 All the best and God Bless,